Yardsourcing/yardsourcing-sendgrid/README.md

 # Yardsourcing Sendgrid API Microservice

-The Yardsourcing SendGrid API Microservice is a lightweight API modular service that consumes SendGrid's email API.
+The Yardsourcing SendGrid API Microservice is a lightweight modular service that consumes SendGrid's email API.
 It can be hooked into your existing application to send email communications to your users.

 This app is currently being used by our backend engine for Yardsourcing, a web application that connects hosts with users looking to rent a yard.
 The Yardsourcing app is built with service oriented architecture using this Microservice for email (see [Project Architecture](#project-architecture)).
-It exposes a single API endpoint that triggers an email post request.
+It exposes a single API endpoint that triggers an email request.

 ### Related Repos
 To explore the full web application, please visit the built out front end application that hooks into this engine and its endpoints.